ehlc/react-gmail-client/README.md

-A simple Gmail client made with [Create-React-App v2](https://github.com/facebook/create-react-app) + [React-Redux](https://github.com/reduxjs/react-redux), using [Gmail's public Javascript API](https://developers.google.com/gmail/api/).
+A simple Gmail client made with [Create-React-App](https://github.com/facebook/create-react-app) + [React-Redux](https://github.com/reduxjs/react-redux), using [Gmail's public Javascript API](https://developers.google.com/gmail/api/).
 It also uses [React Router](https://github.com/ReactTraining/react-router) to add some routing features.

 It is meant to be a simple demo of utilizing live data from a RESTful API by using React development tools.
 It can be useful as a starting point for anyone wanting to fork it and extend it for their own ideas of a custom JavaScript Gmail client; or simply as a reference on using client-side Javascript to consume Gmail data.
 It is a non-ejected [Create-React-App v2](https://github.com/facebook/create-react-app) app; convenient as you can [customize](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) project configs if you need to.